 Chinese State Councilor and Foreign Minister Wang Yi met with representatives from more than a dozen countries.
 He discussed China’s solution to resolving global issues.

-CGTN’s Wang Guan reports.
+CGTN’s Wang Guan shares his report.

 Whenever Africa is in need, China will be there to help.
 That was the message from Chinese State Councilor and Foreign Minister Wang Yi in a meeting with foreign ministers of African members of the U.N.
 Security Council.